shivannis/xandr-docs-public/xandr-docs/articles/curate/user-id-mapping-with-getuid-and-mapuid.md

 user `2894234234` is in segment `0005`.

-To do this, Prostarr has done a previous mapping of all Xandr and Prostarr Sportswear user IDs using the GetUID service and stored that mapping in its internal database.
+To do this, Prostarr has done a previous mapping of all Microsoft Advertising and Prostarr Sportswear user IDs using the GetUID service and stored that mapping in its internal database.
 A GetUID call looks like